guidobouman/thesis/Documents/Thesis/Thesis.markdown

 # The communication chain
 Since the birth of the internet in 1989, it's underlying structure hasn't changed a lot.
 Sure, a lot of new layers, services, and techniques have been added.
 But if we got the chance to design the internet all over with our current knowledge of communication systems.
 What would it look like?
 Would we use the same protocols?

 The internet was officially intended to store and share data.
 While in the current day this is still the main use, the definition of storing and sharing data has been stretched a lot.
 There's Netflix for video, Spotify for audio, and Bookmate for complete books.
-You could conclude that the internet has become truly multimedial.
+You could conclude that the internet has become truly multi-medial.
 Not only the content has changed though.
-The way this information is presented to the end user has changed a lot aswel.
+The way this information is presented to the end user has changed a lot as well.
 From simple pages filled with text.
 That until the birth of HTML4 in 1997 officially didn't even have any form of visual markup.
 To large web applications with specifically designed interfaces.

 All of these advancements have been achieved on the same structure that was basically designed back in 1989 by Tim Berners Lee.
 Of course, computers have become more powerful, and techniques like css, ajax and sockets were introduced in the last decades.
 But still, it's a remarkable fact that this is all still possible on the same structure that was built for text pages.

 ### HTML
 Let's start with the beginning of HTML.
 HTML is a markup language designed to publish text with hyperlinks.
 This allows people to publish articles with references to other articles on other machines.
 You write a page in html syntax and then serve it with a web server, a computer directly connected to the internet which runs a server application.

-HTML started out as a simple standardized set of tags, for rich text, based on SGML.
+HTML started out as a simple standardised set of tags, for rich text, based on SGML.
 Web browsers (like Netscape) began to add own functionality their own functionality to HTML totally not in line with the standards set earlier.
-This caused many confusion among developers, webbrowsers etc.
+This caused many confusion among developers, web browsers etc.

 HTML Version
 Try browsing the internet with Lynx...